sturei/EDGE-2/README.md

 ## Prequisites (instructions for MacOS)

-First, install Homebrew.
+First, install Homebrew for installing the prereqs.
 For reference, the line below was copied from https://brew.sh/ in Oct 2025.

 ```
 % /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Then:
+Then install CMake for building the code, Github Desktop for interacting with Github, VSCode for development the code and Magnum for OpenGL Graphics.

 ```
 % brew install cmake